 Distance 15 miles | Terrain: Easier | Hotel: The Lyme Inn

-Meet in Lyme, New Hampshire, at our first inn, The Lyme Inn, at 2 p.m. on Sunday.
-Meet your leaders and other group members and take a short shakeout ride along the Connecticut River.
+Meet your leaders and the group at The Lyme inn, in Lyme, New Hampshire, at 2 p.m. on Sunday.
+Take a short shakeout ride along the Connecticut River.
 You’ll get familiar with the slower pace and gorgeous views along the local back roads.

 DAY 2 - Connecticut River Valley